 I think that the first computer manufacturer that really brought upon the death of the floppy disk in the mainstream was Apple with the iMac in 1998.
 It was the first mainstream computer without a floppy drive.
-I remember when the iMac was introduced; there was a huge outcry with people asking if you could even use this computer without a floppy disk.
-You have to imagine that at that time, Internet access, or even home networking was not very common.
+I remember when the iMac was introduced, there was a huge outcry with people asking if this computer wasn’t even practically usable since it didn’t have a floppy disk drive.
+You have to imagine that at that time, home networks were not common, and Internet access was too slow for anything but very small file transfers.
 To get data from A to B, from one computer to the other, was a huge problem.
 You would always use physical media for that.
 The floppy disk was the most common and convenient way to do this.
 It was like the lingua franca between computers.
 Between systems, you could take a floppy disk that was formatted and written under Windows and then open it on Macintosh and vice versa.
 The other thing that Apple did back in the time, besides killing the floppy drive, was killing the old connection ports of computers, the legacy interfaces.
-That was just as significant, because the parallel port for printers, serial ports and mouse and keyboard ports, were all replaced by USB, which was not even developed by Apple.
+That was just as significant, because the parallel port for printers, serial ports and mouse and keyboard ports, were all replaced by USB, which had not even been developed by Apple.

 Were you concerned by this development?

 Not really, because I wasn't a Macintosh user.
 I was already using Linux around that time.
 Linux was always the operating system that gave you full access to all technologies.
-Even today you can use proprietary CD-ROMs that don’t have a standard connection with Linux.
-It’s a hacker friendly operating system that takes really great care of supporting both new and old standards.
-In that way you never get into a situation where you have to throw away technology just because the management of your computer manufacturer decides that it has become obsolete.
+Even today you can use proprietary CD-ROM drives with non-standard hardware connections to old Soundblaster cards with Linux.
+It’s a hacker friendly operating system that takes really great care of supporting both new and old hardware and software standards.
+In that way you almost never get into a situation where you have to throw away a piece of technology just because the management of your computer or device manufacturer has decided that it has become obsolete, and stops supporting it with drivers.

 It sounds like floppy disks remained quite accessible to you, even though you did not always use them.
 When did they grab your attention again?

-I rediscovered the medium when I moved to the Netherlands around 2006.
-Sometime in 2009 I was in Nijmegen at a festival on cassette tapes in Extrapool with some noise musicians I really like.
-Among them were Peters Zinken, DJ Stront and Frans de Waard, who is the pioneer of Dutch experimental cassette music.
-I had a super cheap video camera with me.
-It was one of those first generation Chinese pseudo HD Cameras that couldn’t even focus.
+I rediscovered the medium when I moved to the Netherlands in 2006.
+In January 2009 I was in Nijmegen at a festival on cassette tapes at the artist-run venue Extrapool.
+Some noise musicians whom I like a lot performed there, such as Peter Zincken/DJ Stront and Frans de Waard, a pioneer of Dutch experimental cassette music.
+I had a super cheap video camera with me, one of those first-generation no-name Chinese pseudo-HD cameras that couldn’t even focus, but had fixed-focus lenses.
 Back then I couldn't afford a better camera.
-I filmed the event, but when I looked back at the material I realized it wouldn’t be adequate to release it on a traditional video format.
-What is the equivalent of the cassette tape?
+I filmed the event, and when I looked back at the material I realized that it wouldn’t be adequate to release it on a traditional video format.
+What is the digital equivalent of the cassette tape?
 The floppy disk, of course.
 It has the same kind of DIY make-up.

 In what sense are they similar?